alanszlosek/dbFacile/README.txt

 		$db = new dbFacile_mysql(DATABASE_NAME, USERNAME, PASSWORD, HOSTNAME);

-		Valid TYPEs are: mysql, sqlite2, sqlite3.
+		Valid TYPEs are: mysql, postgresql, sqlite3.
-		In the future we'll also have: mssql, postgresql
+		In the future we'll also have: mssql, sqlite2

 		When using SQLite, the open method only needs the file path to the database file.